 The Constitutional Council

-Council shall consist of no more than nine councilors.
-Constitutional Council
+Constitutional Council shall consist of no more than nine councilors, who shall

-members shall hold their offices during good behavior, and shall, at stated
+hold office during good behavior and receive compensation at stated intervals,

-diminished during their continuance in office.
-The decisions of the
+which shall not be diminished during their continuance in office.
+The

-Council shall have jurisdiction to determine whether treaties are in conformity
+Constitutional Council shall have jurisdiction to determine whether treaties

 VI.
 The